easy-global-market/grafana-ngsild-plugin/README.md

-# Ngsild plugin for Grafana
+# NGSI-LD plugin for Grafana

 ## Frontend